 Multiple factors can be considered before you execute catering company operations.
 But we have filtered the most important factors to help you set a strong foundation.

 You can find it easier to scale your catering business if your business structure is focused on a specific niche.
-You can set up a solid base of repetitive clients and help you attract potential customers through positive word-of-mouth marketing.
+It’s important to choose a business advisor with experience in the food industry and an understanding of your specific needs.

 Providing special catering services to specific niche-oriented groups to increase the impact of your business operations.

-- What food types do you want to serve your niche?
+- What type of food do you want to serve your niche?

 - Is it vegan or gluten-free cuisine?